Aged Care & Retirement Planning Lawyers Gold Coast

 We recommend that you speak to a trusted Accredited Aged Care Adviser when making important future financial decisions.
 By seeking advice from an Accredited Aged Care Adviser, they will be able to assist you with your financial decision-making process and help you access and fund the most appropriate aged care solution to suit your specific circumstances.

 To find a local Accredited Aged Care Adviser in your area, visit www.agedcaresteps.com.au/state/queensland/

 Exiting or breaking an existing Retirement Living Agreement outside of the terms and conditions outlined in the contract can be a very costly exercise.
 It is for this reason that we cannot stress enough the importance to seek legal advice before entering into an agreement and moving into a retirement village or aged care facility.
 By planning ahead, and understanding your obligations under the agreement, you will avoid getting any nasty surprises later on.

 Most retirement villages have a list of rules that all residents must abide by.
 These may determine whether or not residents are allowed to keep pets in the facility, whether you are able to hang photographs or paintings on the walls in your room, or the times visitors are allowed to visit you at the facility, to name a few.

 It is very important to familiarise yourself with the rules set out by your facility under your agreement.
 If you are not familiar with the rules and break a rule without realising it, there may be serious consequences, and your agreement may even be terminated for serious breaches of the rules.

 Our aged care and retirement planning lawyers will always thoroughly run through residence rules with you so that you have a complete understanding of your rights and obligations.

 Contact our Department Manager

-With specialised experience in the aged care and retirement living industry, we are here to help you make an informed decision about your transition to care and the next chapter in your life.
+With vast experience as elder law specialists, we are here to help you make an informed decision about your transition to care and the next chapter in your life.